ajufrancis/neutron-lan/software_defined_networking.md

 * By VXLAN and OpenFlow
 * By /32 routes and OpenFlow (and VRFs if necessary).
 * Probably, I will need an additional protocol such as [nsh](http://tools.ietf.org/id/draft-quinn-nsh) for service chaining, as discussed in IETF sfc wg.
+I know LISP and NSH are being included in openvswitch.

 NAT Traversal
 -------------